nathanleclaire/blog/content/post/automating-docker-logging-with-elasticsearch-kibana-logstash-and-logspout.markdown

 directory when things would go blammo and our built-in application logging wasn't telling me anything useful.
 I'm not really a fan of splitting the logs like that (more moving parts == harder to debug), and it's probably better practice to have a uniform way to access logs.
+Indeed, there is an interesting article about this idea (a "Unified Logging Layer") [here](http://www.fluentd.org/blog/unified-logging-layer) by Kiyoto Tamura of [Fluentd](http://www.fluentd.org), which is a tool similar to Logstash.

 So what's different about Docker?
 Well, suddenly, instead of having all of your logs in files on one uniform place in the host system, they are scattered